GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/preprocess_data.md

 **Optionally perturb the gap-filled wave data.** This is used to break ties in `hsig` caused by output rounding.
-The hourly `hsig` data is truncated to the nearest mm, and if this raw data is used for the event definitions it induces ties in the storm event summary statisics (say 678 storm events with 100 sharing their `hsig` value with at least one other event.
-The simplest way to break these ties is to perturb the data by 0.5 mm, which is done below.
+The hourly `hsig` data is truncated to the nearest mm, and if this raw data is used for the event definitions it induces ties in the storm event summary statisics (say about 15% of storm events share their `hsig` value with at least one other event).
+The simplest way to break these ties is to perturb the data by plus/minus 0.5 mm, which is done below.
 Such an approach of `perturbing below the reported resolution of the data' is done in numerous studies.
 This pertubation is so small it should have no qualitative impact on the storm `hsig` distribution.
 Similarly, we will later break ties in other variables.

 ```r
 if(break_ties_with_jitter){